mucherino/teaching/GPU/matrix-by-matrix.md

 	CUDA version of matrix-by-matrix ... done in 0.000148 seconds Transferring the result to the RAM ... done in 6.1e-05 seconds Verifying the results ... done in 0.000267 seconds, results are OK

-## A little exercise on a simpler CUDA program

-We consider now the problem of summing up two $n$-dimensional vectors.
-The CUDA code is provided in the file [vectorsum.cu](./vectorsum.cu).
-It initially generates the two vectors (of given length $n$) and then it computes the sum of the two vectors in three different ways:

-1. it performs the computations in sequential on one core of the CPU;
-2. it performs the computations on GPU, without paying any special attention to the way the vector elements are accessed by the threads on the GPU;
-3. it performs the computations on GPU by making it sure that the access to the vector elements is *coalesced*.

-This is the result of an execution on the same GPU used above:

-	Vector sum with CUDA
-	nblocks = 64, nthreads = 128, nchunk = 100000
-	hence vector size is 819200000
-	Computing the vector sum on CPU ...  done: elapsed time =  2.3357; verification: 3 + 3 = 6
-	Computing the vector sum on GPU (non-coalesced) ...  done: elapsed time =  0.1816; verification: 8 + 0 = 8
-	Computing the vector sum on GPU (coalesced) ...  done: elapsed time =  0.0820; verification: 7 + 9 = 16

-Can you explain why the version of the kernel based on coalesced memory access is faster?

 ## Links